QuadRank: Engineering a High Throughput Rank: Background

 \section{Background}

 We briefly go over some previous papers containing rank structures for either \(\sigma=2\) or \(\sigma=4\) in chronological order and list their main technical contributions.
-Both the poppy \cite{poppy} and pasta \cite{pasta} papers contain a nice overview as well.
+Both \cite{poppy} and \cite{pasta} contain a nice overview as well.
 Note that many of these papers develop a rank structure in the context of the larger \emph{rank and select} problem, where there are different design trade-offs.
 Additionally, work on \emph{compressed} bitvectors is omitted here.

 Most data structures are schematically depicted in \cref{ranks}.